 What about toys for my bird?

-Mirrors for small birds must have a covered back or frame so that the bird will not be exposed to the potentially toxic reflective backing.
-Polished stainless steel mirrors may be more appropriate especially for larger birds.
-Mirrors may promote inappropriate sexual behaviors.
-Discuss this with you veterianarian.
+Mirrors for small birds must have a covered back or frame, so that the bird will not be exposed to the potentially toxic reflective backing.
+Polished stainless steel mirrors may be safer, especially for larger birds that could chew on them.
+Mirrors may promote inappropriate sexual behaviors because birds that look at themselves in the mirror typically do not see themselves but rather other birds they consider as potential mates.
+Bird owners should discuss any concerns they have about toys with their veterinarian.

 How often should I clean my bird's toys?

-Occasionally toys get dusty or soiled.
-Some birds develop such affection towards a toy that they may even regurgitate or masturbate on the toy in a display of affection, courtship or sexual offering.
+Occasionally toys get dusty or soiled with droppings or food.
+Some birds develop such affection towards a toy that they may even regurgitate or masturbate on the toy in a display of affection, courtship, or sexual offering.
 All toys should be periodically washed and disinfected.
-Remember to rinse well with fresh water.
+Remember to rinse all cleaning products off of toys with fresh water before returning them to your bird’s cage.

 Do you have any recommendations for cage sizes?

 The following is a general guideline for minimum suggested cage sizes.
-Sizes will vary depending on the size of the bird.
-Remember that, with cages, bigger is better!
+Sizes will vary depending on the size of the bird and the typical behavior of the bird species (e.g., whether it is a ground-dwelling species that typically moves horizontally versus a treetop-dwelling species that likes to climb vertically).
+Remember that with cages, bigger is better!

 Finch, Canary, Budgie